 Short of this, we think that (at least in mathematics) fair-priced scholar-led subscription journals remain the best stewards of quality and fairness.
 While subscription journals do set barriers to direct access, nonetheless they spread costs across a large community, their incentives are aligned with quality not quantity, and they do not disfavor authors of lesser means.

 Finally, MSP is singular among publishers of mathematics journals for the care we give to the typesetting and copyediting of articles we publish.
 Our authors appreciate it, as the quotes on this page show.
-Such care, however, does not come cheap — no matter that we don’t have a scholarly society to feed (we publish only for the sake of publishing) and no matter how efficient we are (indeed, especially proportional to our production quality, we are remarkably low cost).
+Such care, however, does not come cheap — no matter that we don’t need to support a scholarly society (we publish only for the sake of publishing) and no matter how efficient we are (indeed, especially proportional to our production quality, we are remarkably low cost).
 However, we cannot be as cheap as the quasi-automated or routine processing of manuscripts that some find satisfactory and propose as sufficient for OA publications.
 In particular, any level of author-charge that would keep our production value would also pose quite a barrier to most less financially fortunate authors.

 We aim to maintain policies that are as open-friendly as we can sustain; please read them here.